and QUANTUM GRAVITY

 |The static universe as conceived by Einstein.|

 Einstein introduced a cosmological constant, Λ into his equations to act against the idea of gravity eventually collapsing the entire universe so that a fixed size universe would remain quasi static.
 Einstein later called Λ his biggest blunder.
 However, in Einstein’s conception Λ balances the universe on a knife edge.
 If Λ is too large the universe would expand forever and if Λ were too small the universe would contract and collapse.

 Friedmann generalized solutions to Einstein’s equations that allowed for open, closed, and flat universes.

 The best fit is that the universe is dominated by the galaxy local recycling process and thus steady state.
-We end up needing Einstein’s Λ in the equations though because spacetime æther does expand from the galaxy center SMBH.
-It is counteracted by opposing expansions from neighbor galaxies and the attrition of æther transmutation to standard matter-energy.
+Einstein’s Λ is a very rough description of the expansion rate of aether intergalactically.
+It is counterbalanced dynamically by opposing expansions from neighbor galaxies, the redshift of the photons and neutrinos, and the attrition of æther transmutation to standard matter-energy.

 Note that Λ is not a constant and is not a free parameter. Λ is a local phenomenon driven by galaxy dynamics.

 |Lemaitre linked observations of redshift to an expanding universe where distant celestial objects were moving apart.
 Then Lemaitre imagined rewinding the expansion to a single point and event that he called the cosmic egg.||NPQG teaches that these were fundamental cognitive errors.
 It is possible for expansion to be everywhere in the universe without the size of the universe increasing and objects receding from each other.
 Therefore Lemaitre’s idea of rewinding time to project back to a single origin event is erroneous.|